Updated July 14, 2023

 - An investor’s ethical belief is that alcohol is bad for health and also destroys societal values.
 So he has chosen to ignore the shares of top alcohol companies even though these companies are giving a good return.

-- A person from a particular religion may invest in the shares of the companies where the founder or major shareholder is of the same religion.
+- A person from a particular religion may invest in the shares of a company where the founder or major shareholder is of the same religion.

 Best Ethical Investments

-- Investments keeping in mind the social value of a company can be one of the best ethical investments.
-For example, let’s say a group of companies has opened a pension fund for the employees.
+- Investments, considering a company’s social value, can be one of the best ethical investments.
+For example, a group of companies has opened a pension fund for employees.
 So keeping in mind the beneficial value of these companies, members of society are investing in these companies.

-- Investors may tend to ignore the companies which do not align with their moral values.
+- Investors may ignore companies that do not align with their moral values.
 For example, many investors tend to ignore the shares of many alcohol companies because of their moral values.

-- Investments can also be based upon religious values.
+- Investments can also be based on religious values.
 A person from a particular religion can be inclined to have the founder or major shareholder of the same religion.

 - Many investors are very much attached to certain political values.
-They believe that if their political party will be in power, then the economy and environment will be in much better shape.
+They believe that if their political party is in power, the economy and environment will be much better.
 So they invest in these political parties.

 Advantages of Ethical Investing

-- This can help in the growth of companies that work on ethics and moral values.
+- This can help grow companies that work on ethics and moral values.

-- Though for a particular investor, ethical investing doesn’t result in better monetary values, but for a society, in the long term, it can create an overall positive impact.
+- Though for a particular investor, ethical investing doesn’t result in better monetary values, for society, in the long term, it can create an overall positive impact.

-- Ethical investing is good for an investor’s peace of mind since the investment is made in line with his moral values.
+- Ethical investing is good for an investor’s peace of mind since the investment aligns with his moral values.

 - Ethical investing will encourage the companies to work on the societal cause because companies can bank upon these shareholders for growth.

-- It encourages other investors also to invest in as per their moral values.
+- It encourages other investors also to invest as per their moral values.

 Disadvantages of Ethical Investing

-- One of the main disadvantages is that it might not give similar returns as compared to other companies.
+- One of the main disadvantages is that it might not give similar returns to other companies.
 These companies take a longer time to generate a return on investment.

-- Companies may misuse the moral values and beliefs of investors and preach wrong propaganda, but in actual their work may be the opposite.
+- Companies may misuse investors’ moral values and beliefs and preach wrong propaganda, but in actuality, their work may be the opposite.

-The trend of ethical investing is increasing in recent times.
+The trend of ethical investing has been increasing in recent times.
 Harmful practices of companies have affected the community and environment for a long time, and there is a need to change these practices, and ethical investing can be one of the ways.
-If ethical investing is practiced well, then it can provide a solid positive impact upon society.
+If ethical investing is practiced well, then it can provide a solid positive impact on society.

 This is a guide to Ethical Investing.
-Here we also discuss the definition and best ethical investments along with advantages and disadvantages.
+Here we discuss the definition, best ethical investments, and advantages and disadvantages.
 You may also have a look at the following articles to learn more –